chrisguttandin/dynamo-converters/README.md

 [unit tests](https://github.com/chrisguttandin/dynamo-converters/blob/master/test/unit.js#L8) for
 more examples.

-### expression : deltaToExpression( delta )
+### updateParams : deltaToUpdateParams( delta )

-This function takes a plain JavaScript object as input and returns all parts of an expression which can then be used with the official SDK.
+This function takes a plain JavaScript object as input and returns all necessary update params which can then be used with the official SDK.

-`deltaToExpression()` also takes care of
+`deltaToUpdateParams()` also takes care of
 [reserved words](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html)
 and populates the `expressionAttributeNames` property of the returned object if needed.
 If the delta contains no reserved word this property will be missing.